-Explain that the experiences of many individuals who have experienced dating abuse and violence confirm that the abuse often occurs in a pattern.
-And, while there are obstacles facing teenagers who seek help when they experience dating abuse, many young people-like Adaliz-do reach out and find the support they need to keep themselves safe.
+Explain that the experiences of many individuals who have experienced dating violence confirm that the abuse often occurs in a pattern.
+And, while there are obstacles facing teenagers who seek help when they experience dating violence, many young people like Adaliz-do reach out and find the support they need to keep themselves safe.